olhkyle/olhkyle/README.md

 ## Hi there 🏄🏻‍♂️
 > 👉 I'm Hyukmin Kwon(Kyle).
-A FE developer who lives for steady growth and the joy of immersion.
+A FE developer who lives for steady growth and keep finding what I want.

 - 🏢 Background of Architecture
 - ☕️ Coffee Lover